 Mental fatigue and heightened fear are real for many of us in lockdown.

 For those who are feeling it, we want to help.
-Here are some ways to learn some new skills and lift our spirits while we are at home.
+Here are some ways to learn some new skills and lift our spirits while in lockdown.

 Mindfulness, good sleep, healthy eating and breathing exercises are great and there are plenty of resources out there.
 Getting started can be the biggest hurdle, so here are some ways we can help with that first step.